Madhusudhankavali/Online-Payments-Fraud-Detection-using-Machine-Learning/README.md

 ## 6. Acknowledgments

-* This project was completed for the **BCSE306: Artificial Intelligence** course at Vellore Institute of Technology.
+* This project was completed for the **Smartinternz:Artificial intelligence and machine learning** course.
 * We acknowledge the use of Generative AI tools (Gemini, ChatGPT) for assistance in generating boilerplate code, debugging the SMOTEENN pipeline, and refining the hyperparameter tuning methodology.